 The vast majority come from universities, which are plenty.
 Overall in 2017, there were 34 universities with 170.000 students and 42.000 graduates in Bucharest, while in Cluj-Napoca there were 10 universities with around 80.000 students and 14.000 graduates.

 60% of people working in the IT sector are IT graduates, 7% are still students and 16% have other degrees.
 While not all graduates are computer science majors, there are strong computer science universities and a lot of people change fields and move to the IT industry through internships or courses, in software development or testing.

 The Brainspotting study about the talent map in the IT&C sector in Romania showed that there were about 8.500 IT graduates a year and around 1.800 telco graduates.

-There are several large and reputable computer science universities like Babes-Bolyai University, Technical University of Cluj-Napoca, Politehnica University of Bucharest or University of Bucharest that try to keep up with the growing need for talent.
-A lot of companies offer internships and most students start working while they’re still in school, so by the time they officially graduate they already have some working experience.
+There are several large and reputable computer science universities like Babes-Bolyai University, Technical University of Cluj-Napoca, Politehnica University of Bucharest, or University of Bucharest that try to keep up with the growing need for talent.
+A lot of companies offer internships.
+Most students start working while they’re still in school.
+So, by the time they officially graduate they already have some working experience.